 Complete parts A, B, and C of Form 10 to figure your required payments and appropriate method.
 You will also figure any amount you underpaid and any interest due.
 Attach Form 10 to your Oregon income tax return.
-Check the box on your Oregon return to show Form 10 is attached.

 Estimated payments at a glance